9967819/free-neurosecurity-quotes/freethinking.md

 22. These days we have Smartphones, Smart cars, Smartboards, Smart everything, but consider this: if the technology is getting smarter, does that mean humans are getting dumber?
 (Rebecca McNutt)
 23. Never exceed your rights, and they will soon become unlimited.
 (Jean-Jacques Rousseau)
 24. Don't be too timid and squeamish about your actions.
 All life is an experiment.
 The more you experiments you make the better.
 (Ralph Waldo Emerson)
+25. They must find it difficult...Those who have taken authority as the truth, rather than truth as the authority.
+(Gerald Massey)